Falagan/resume/README.md

 - Being part of a squad of 5 developers working with scrum.
 - Developing from scratch a complete migration of a legacy web app that handles and covers all the hospitality industry features as staff management, documentation, analytics, logistics etc.
 - Using Angular as main framework with DDD frontend architecture and working closely with the team of the company custom design system which is also developed with Angular tools.
+- Design of backend services built Go with different architectures solutions such as REST and Microservices through the clean architecture principles.

 **Technologies:** Go, Angular 2+.